VA-Explorer/va_explorer/docs/usage/getting_started/tips.md

 NetData and other monitoring solutions should cover metrics that provide insight for common VA Explorer management questions like:

-- Are backups, VAs, etc. overflowing storage? – Monitor Disk Space Utilization
+- Are backups, {term}`VA`s, etc. overflowing storage? – Monitor Disk Space Utilization
 - Is software running efficiently? – Monitor CPU & RAM Usage
 - How well is the network/ server handling user traffic?
 Monitor Network Traffic/ Latency
 - Is VA Explorer accessible? – Monitor Endpoints (Health Checks/ Pings)